Groundswell Community Project 2025 Impact Report

 Mental health challenges are widespread — but access to care is not.

 Women are twice as likely as men to suffer from depression, PTSD, suicidal ideation, and anxiety.
-(American Psychiatric Association)
+(APA)

 Systemic barriers — including cost, stigma, and lack of culturally responsive care — prevent immigrant, minority, and marginalized women from accessing treatment.